• Norwegian: fjæresjørose

 Characteristics:

 The Dahlia anemone comes in a wide variety of colors, but it is often painted in shades of yellow, pink, red or brown.
 The radial stripes or bands on the oral disc is common.
 Around the mouth up to 160 short tentacles are used catch prey like shrimps and small fishes.
 In contrast to the similar Urticina eques, its body is covered by warts.
+Parts of shells, algae, small stones and similar objects are often attached to the cylinder wall.
 The base may reach a diameter of 12 cm, sometimes more.

 Habitat:

-The Dahlia anemone can be found on any depth, from the low water mark and down to 200 metres.
+The Dahlia anemone can be found on any depth, from the low water mark and down to 200 meters.
 It prefers hard bottoms.

 Distribution: